 For procurement of testing services, the published scope of accreditation for the test laboratory covers the needed testing services including test methodology and tolerances/uncertainty.

+The laboratory has achieved accreditation based on an onsite accreditation assessment by the selected accrediting body within the past 48 months.
+The laboratory’s accreditation cannot be based on two consecutive remote accreditation assessments.

 The purchase documents require that: